danvitoriano/danvitoriano/README.md

 - 🔭 I’m currently working on Pagseguro as a Software Engineer and as Teacher at Fiap's MBA.
-- 🌱 I’m currently learning Data Science and Video Acessibility at ICMC-USP Computer Science Master.
+- 🌱 I’m currently learning Data Science and Video Acessibility at ICMC-USP Computer Science Graduate Degree.
 - 👯 I’m looking to collaborate on social projects where people can learn code.
 - 🤔 I’m looking for help with Front In Sampa, where you can attend, sponsor or code!
 - 💬 Ask me about anything related to web design and hypermidia interfaces.